th1j5/ouroboros.rocks/content/en/docs/Tools/rumba.md

 or physical server on the jfed testbed, respectively.

 * **NormalDIF** is (roughly) the RINA counterpart for an Ouroboros *unicast layer*.
-The rumba framework has no support for broadcast layers (yet).
+The Rumba framework has no support for broadcast layers (yet).

 * **ShimEthDIF** is (roughly) the RINA counterpart for an Ouroboros Ethernet IPCP.
 These links make up the "physical network topology" in the experiment definition.
-On the local testbed, rumba will use the ipcpd-local as a substitute for the Ethernet links, in the other testbeds (qemu, docker, jfed) these will be implemented on (virtual) Ethernet interfaces.
+On the local testbed, Rumba will use the ipcpd-local as a substitute for the Ethernet links, in the other testbeds (qemu, docker, jfed) these will be implemented on (virtual) Ethernet interfaces.
 Rumba uses the DIX ethernet IPCP